 "It's a no-win situation for us,” Belcher said.

-Belcher, is a fourth-generation cattle farmer, is at risk of losing 400 acres to the reservoir.
+Belcher, a fourth-generation cattle farmer, is at risk of losing 400 acres to the reservoir.

 “I just built my home and started building maybe 10 years ago,” Belcher said.
-“It took me five years to build it, by hand, I built right there on my great-grandfather's land.”
+“It took me five years to build it, by hand, I built right there on my great-grandfather's land.
+Where do you go from here, I’m getting a little old to start over again."

 Jim Marshall, who has 900 acres of land in this region, outlined the difficulty of starting a new ranching operation and the financial challenges of buying land.

 “It's halting the agricultural progress we're trying to make in our region just by threatening us,” Marshall said.
-“So we want the threat to stop by putting an end to the discussion.”
+“So we want the threat to stop by putting an end to the discussion.
+We feel certain that all of our ranches and the people that live on them if they're destroyed, will be the end of ranching for almost everyone."

 Supporters of the project said there is a need for additional water supplies in North Texas with the population growing each day, and anticipate it doubling in the next 40 years.